 The structures and their behaviour team investigates the strength and deformations of structures as well as related safety and dimensioning issues concerning bearing structures.
 Examinations of the overall stability of a building or an individual structural member are also a key field of structural engineering.

-The service life engineering of structures research team examines the strength properties and failure of structures and building materials in natural conditions and by accelerated weather resistance testing equipment, develops systematics for the selection of the correct repair measure, and does R&D on various renovation methods.
+The service life engineering and renovation of structures research team examines the strength properties and failure of structures and building materials in natural conditions and by accelerated weather resistance testing equipment, develops systematics for the selection of the correct repair measure, and does R&D on various renovation methods.

 The fire engineering of structures team engages in the planning, evaluation and calculational analysis of the fire safety of buildings as well as testing and condition assessment of the bearing structures of buildings after fires.
 Research related to general fire safety is also conducted.